Norfolk Island at the 2022 Commonwealth Games: Lawn bowls

-In total, 10 Norfolk Islander athletes participated in the lawn bowls events – Ryan Dixon in the men's singles and the men's triples, Tim Sheridan and John Christian in the men's pairs and the men's fours, Trevor Gow and Hadyn Evans in the men's triples and the men's fours, Shae Wilson in the women's singles and the women's pairs, Carmen Anderson in the women's pairs and the women's fours and Petal Jones, Essie Sanchez and Ellie Dixonin the women's triples and the women's fours.
+In total, 10 Norfolk Islander athletes participated in the lawn bowls events – Ryan Dixon in the men's singles and the men's triples, Tim Sheridan and John Christian in the men's pairs and the men's fours, Trevor Gow and Hadyn Evans in the men's triples and the men's fours, Shae Wilson in the women's singles and the women's pairs, Carmen Anderson in the women's pairs and the women's fours and Christine Jones, Essie Sanchez and Ellie Dixonin the women's triples and the women's fours.

 The lawn bowls events took place at Victoria Park in Leamington Spa between 29 July and 6 August 2022.

 Norfolk Island had mixed success in the lawn bowls events.
 In the four men's events, Norfolk Islands representatives were eliminated at the group stage.
 The men's triples lost all of their matches while the rest only recorded one win in the group stage.
 In the women's events, only the triples were eliminated at the group stage.
 Wilson and Anderson lost to Australia in the pairs quarter-finals and, similarly, the fours lost to India in the quarter-finals.
 In the singles, Wilson reached the semi-finals but lost Ellen Ryan of Australia.
 In the bronze medal match, she lost to Siti Zalina Ahmad of Malaysia.